elmarquez/ngSolr/README.md

 0.5.6

  * Added isSelected property to FieldFacetController
+ * Moved getFacets, getFacetCounts methods from SolrSearchService into SolrQuery
  * Document search results include state and exist dates.
  * Document and location search results include a thumbnail image.
  * Minor fixes to